cascadiadata/urbanalytics/projects/_posts/2016-12-12-arrayofthings.markdown

 Pilot AoT nodes were installed in Chicago in August of 2016, with 500 total planned for installation by 2018.
 The Urbanalytics Studio is working together with the [City of Seattle](http://seattle.gov/) on the nation's first AoT deployment of the outside of Chicago.
 Specifically the Urbanalytics Lab is working on how best to approach the following:

 * **Equity:** How does AoT benefit underserved schools and communities, and how can these groups be involved in the decision making processes?
-* **Community engagement:** Through an open web portal, making data available to people that are interested, real time access to data measurements, as well through potential involvement in the placement process.
+* **Community Engagement:** Through an open web portal, making data available to people that are interested, real time access to data measurements, as well through potential involvement in the placement process.
-* **Node placement:** Identifying areas that will capture a desirable and generalizable spectrum of data and environments, while also negotiating constraints such as security, power sources and real estate ownership.
+* **Node Placement:** Identifying areas that will capture a desirable and generalizable spectrum of data and environments, while also negotiating constraints such as security, power sources and real estate ownership.
-* **Practical considerations:** sensor and data ownership, regulation compliance, liability, installation and maintenance
+* **Practical Considerations:** Sensor and data ownership, regulation compliance, liability, installation and maintenance
 * **Data Opportunities** Development of research questions and policy implications
 * **Risks:** Involved in data collection, privacy considerations, and public perception